 One thing I love about this okra curry is how healthy it is.
 Okra is high in soluble fiber, which helps to balance blood sugar levels.
-It also cleanses the intestines and feeds good gut bacteria and it’s an excellent source of many other nutrients such as B vitamins and folate.
+It also cleanses the intestines, feeds good gut bacteria, and it’s an excellent source of many other nutrients such as B vitamins and folate.

-Plus, while some traditional recipes deep-fry the okra, we are lightly frying it in just enough oil to get rid of the slime but still keep the crisp flavor.
+Plus, while some traditional recipes deep-fry the okra, we are lightly frying it using just enough oil to get rid of the slime but still keep the crisp flavor.

 - Cut the okra so it’s in between 1/2 to 3/4 of an inch.
-Of course, this isn’t an exact science but it’s best not to slice the okra too thin as it can shrivel up and lose its juicy taste.
+It’s best not to slice the okra too thin as it can shrivel up and lose its juicy taste.

-- Salt the okra while cooking it and even beforehand.
+- Salt the okra while initially pan-frying it.
 This ensures maximum flavor in every bite.